Neurosis (band): Given to the Rising, Honor Found in Decay, Fires Within Fires (2007–2019)

 The band released their ninth studio album Given to the Rising on May 8, 2007, through Neurot Records.
 On this album Neurosis re-incorporated a more aggressive approach into their music once again, and the album was well received by critics.

 The band entered the studio in December 2011 to record the follow-up to Given to the Rising.
 The new album, entitled Honor Found in Decay, was released in late October 2012.

 The band performed at Roadburn 2016, with Brooklyn Vegan's Ian Cory writing that "once the house lights came up it was hard to justify watching anything else."
 This was part of their series of shows performed in celebration of their 30th anniversary as a band.

 On May 5, 2016, relapse Records confirmed they were reissuing A Sun That Never Sets and The Eye of Every Storm on vinyl on June 17 with new artwork.

 On August 1, 2016, the band released a teaser trailer for their upcoming album online.
 Their eleventh studio album, titled Fires Within Fires, was released on September 23, 2016.

-Scott Kelly's dismissal (2019–present)
+Scott Kelly's dismissal, Jason Roeder's retirement from touring (2019–present)

 Following a Facebook post confessing to allegations of abuse towards his wife and family, Scott Kelly retired from music and public life in August 2022.